tdxj2020/VCation/README.md

 # VCation
-A website of a potential startup offering Virtual Tourism
+A test website of a potential startup offering Virtual Tourism